-- 6. In the event of a grade of "fail", the board of examiners justifies this grade so that the reasons for the grade are clear from this justification and that the grade is open for review, informs the student of the option to comment on the grade and its justification in the state PhD examination protocol, and records the student's comments in the protocol.
-A student is entitled to change or supplement their comments within three days of taking the state PhD examination. - 7.
-The chair of the board of examiners ensures that a protocol is drawn up and saved of the SDZK43 and voting in SIS and that the original documents and ballots, in the case of a confidential vote on grades, are delivered to the PhD and Academic Qualifications Office within five business days of the SDZK.
+- board of the Faculty as a specialist entitled to examine during SDZKs for a specific programme of study, they may participate as a member of the board of examiners. - 6.
+Students are notified via SIS of the date and place of the state PhD examination as well as whether the examination is to take place remotely or partly remotely at least 15 days prior to holding the examination.
+A change in the notified circumstances of a state PhD examination is possible only in the cases set out in clause 4, second sentence of this article. - 7.
+In the event of a grade of "fail", the board of examiners justifies this grade so that the reasons for the grade are clear from this justification and that the grade is open for review, informs the student of the option to comment on the grade and its justification in the state PhD examination protocol, and records the student's comments in the protocol.
+A student is entitled to change or supplement their comments within three days of taking the state PhD examination. - 8.
+The chair of the examination board makes arrangements for the state PhD examination report (in the language in which the programme of study is accredited, exceptionally in English or in a language which is the subject of the student's philological programme of study) and storing of the state PhD examination report43 and voting in SIS and that the original documents and ballots, in the case of a confidential vote on grades, are delivered to the PhD and Academic Qualifications Office within five business days of the SDZK.
 The protocols are saved in the student's file.
 A student may request a copy of their SDZK protocol at the PhD and Academic Qualifications Office.